paigeweber13/fine-hardware-visualization/README.md

 # Accomplishments:
 ## 2020-03-24 through 2020-03-30
+Feeling a little overwhelmed.
+I've struggled this week and it's made me aware of how little I know.
+I feel like I need to learn about:
+ - how likwid works.
+Read the documentation and examples.
+ - how caching and memory works
+ - what exactly other people are doing

+Not to mention actually building this library

 ### What other people are doing
  - feel like I could spend weeks just learning about what other tools do
  - Read a lot about kerncraft, [added a section on it](#kerncraft) in the